Shrikant Shinde

-Shrikant Eknath Shinde (born 4 February 1987) is a member of the 17th Lok Sabha of India.
+Shrikant Eknath Shinde (born 4 February 1987) is an Indian politician serving as a member of Parliament in the Lok Sabha.
 He represents the Kalyan constituency of Maharashtra and is a member of the Shiv Sena political party.

-He is son of Eknath Shinde, the Chief Minister of Maharashtra(In 2022).
+He is the son of Eknath Shinde, the incumbent Deputy Chief Minister of Maharashtra.
 At the time of his 2014 election win, he was a final-year Master's student of orthopaedics.

-Background and education
+Early life and education

 Shinde is a qualified medical practitioner (MBBS followed by M.S.
 Orthopedics).
 He completed his M.S. from Dr. D Y Patil Medical College, Navi Mumbai.
 Shinde's family members includes his father, Eknath Shinde, mother Lata, wife Vrushali and son Rudransh.
 Shinde first got elected as a Member of Parliament in 2014 elections, from the Kalyan Lok Sabha constituency.
 He became youngest maratha Member of Parliament ever.
 He won the election a second time from the same constituency in May 2019.